 How long will a pound of pellets last in a smoker?

-This is greatly dependent on your grill’s type and model, as well as how hot you cook and the smoke setting you select.
+This greatly depends on your grill’s type and model, how hot you cook, and the smoke setting you select.

 How long may wood pellets be stored?

 Pellets can be stored for up to 6 months, provided they are still in the unopened bag in which they were purchased.
 Once opened and properly maintained in a sealed container, they can be kept for 1 to 3 months, depending on the environment.

 Is it okay to leave pellets in the hopper?

 After each cook, it is recommended that you drain them from your hopper and place them in a sealed container.
 If left in the hopper, they will absorb moisture from the air and decay.